Twisted spectral triple for the Standard Model and spontaneous breaking of the Grand Symmetry: Standard model and the grand algebra

 \subsection{Unboundedness of the commutator}

-As explained in \cite{Devastato:2014fk}, there is no spectral triple for the grand algebra because the commutator $[\slashed D, A]$ of any of its element with the free Dirac operator is never bounded.
+The breaking $\A_G\to\A'_G\to\A''_G$ deals with the finite dimensional part of the spectral triple.
+The final breaking $\A''_G\to\A_{sm}$ is driven by the free Dirac operator and requires the product with the manifold.
+However, as explained in \cite{Devastato:2014fk}, there is no spectral triple for $\cinf\otimes\A_G$ (nor with $\A'_G$ or $\A''_G$) because the commutator $[\slashed D, A]$ of any of its element with the free Dirac operator is never bounded.
 This can be seen from eq.
 (5.3) in \cite{Devastato:2013fk} and has been pointed out to us by W. v.
 Suijlekom.
-In order to have bounded commutators, the action of $\A_G$ on spinors has to be trivial.
+In order to have bounded commutators, the action of $\A_G$ on spinors has to~be~trivial.